Oregon Moves to Dramatically Reduce Test Strip Access for People with Type 2 Diabetes

 As certified diabetes educator and registered nurse Judy Fry notes in an editorial sharply criticizing this recommendation in Portland Business Journal, there is little functional difference between providing one strip per week and none at all, since one weekly data point is hardly meaningful for patients or providers.
 A test strip is a compass, pointing the way toward better control, and it’s impossible to improve if you don’t know where you are starting or can’t see results of changes in eating, exercise, etc. HERC’s new recommendation would set a dangerous precedent for other states looking to cut overall health care costs.
 It seems short-sighted since any cost reductions from the recommendation will likely be more than canceled out in the long run by increased complications, hospital visits, and operations that inevitably follow poor control.

 The decision is currently scheduled for December 5, and some big questions have yet to be answered: How many people in Oregon will this affect?
 How much money will it save short-term?
 How much will it cost long-term?
 How will the recommendation be enforced and how can patients be exempted because of special cases?
-If you are a person with diabetes or a caregiver, we encourage you to write to Oregon Health Authority’s Director Dr. Bruce Goldberg and the members of the HERC about the importance of having access to test strips and self-monitoring blood glucose and to sign our petition here against limiting test strips for people with diabetes.
+If you are a person with diabetes or a caregiver, we encourage you to write to Oregon Health Authority’s Director Dr. Bruce Goldberg and the members of the HERC about the importance of having access to test strips and self-monitoring blood glucose.

 On December 5, Oregon’s Health Evidence Review Commission (HERC) voted on a revised proposal on reduced access to test strips for people with type 2 diabetes.
 The new proposal will now provide 50 test strips to newly diagnosed type 2 patients, and then 50 strips for every 90 days if the patient starts using a diabetes medication.
 Although this is not optimal, it is certainly much better than having no strips for people with an A1c under 8.0% and only one strip per week for those with an A1c over 8.0%.
 We want to thank all of the diabetes advocates who made their voices heard and the more than 3,000 supporters who signed our petition against the original proposal.